Skip to main content

 If you are building a longer French seafood itinerary

 For comparison at the higher end of French seafood-forward dining, Mirazur in Menton operates at a completely different price tier and formality level but shares the coastal-sourcing logic.
 Gambero Rosso in Marina di Gioiosa Ionica and Alici on the Amalfi Coast offer useful benchmarks for what serious seafood restaurants look like when the kitchen has more to work with at a higher price point.
 For grounded French regional cooking with Michelin credentials, Auberge de l'Ill in Illhaeusern, Bras in Laguiole, and Flocons de Sel in Megève each represent what French regional restaurants look like when they operate at star level.
 AM par Alexandre Mazzia in Marseille is a useful point of comparison if you want to understand how a creative seafood-influenced kitchen operates at the three-star tier.
-For classic French fine dining benchmarks, Alléno Paris au Pavillon Ledoyen, Assiette Champenoise in Reims, Au Crocodile in Strasbourg, Auberge du Vieux Puits in Fontjoncouse, Paul Bocuse in Collonges-au-Mont-d'Or, and Troisgros in Ouches set the frame for what the leading of the French dining canon looks like.
+For classic French fine dining benchmarks, Alléno Paris au Pavillon Ledoyen, Assiette Champenoise in Reims, Au Crocodile in Strasbourg, Auberge du Vieux Puits in Fontjoncouse, Paul Bocuse in Collonges-au-Mont-d'Or, and Troisgros in Ouches set the frame for what the best of the French dining canon looks like.

 Compare Restaurant de L'Île Benoist